Dr Sarah Jarvis, MBE

 Dr Sarah Jarvis is the Clinical Director of the Patient Platform, an active medical writer, broadcaster, and the resident doctor for BBC Radio 2.

-With a few simple precautions and a little advance planning you can keep the risk of seizures to a minimum and maximise the chance of coming back with nothing but happy memories.
+With a few simple precautions and a little planning, you can keep the risk of seizures to a minimum and maximise the chance of coming back with nothing but happy memories.

 Specialist Medical Cover